Why Not Make Amigurumi Your New Hobby? – It’s Fun and Easy to Learn!

 And well, any type of crochet is like an active meditation.
 It’s a very chill sort of activity that gives the mind a rest from other daily concerns.
 Really, once you get going, crochet becomes rather addictive.
 There’s so much about it that can be really satisfying and enjoyable.
 The yarns, the colors and textures, the various stitching patterns, and all the things you can create!
 Soon, you’ll be collecting yarns because you want to create something with them – instead of finding a project to start and going to get the yarn.
 Believe me, it’s a lot of fun.
 My youngest daughter, who just turned eight, is even learning some of the basics right now and she loves it!

 I’m not a knitter, so I can’t speak to what a person must know to begin Amigurumi with that particular skill.
 But what I can do is break the Amigurumi hobby down for crochet by listing for you the necessary ingredients for practicing this beautiful craft.

-The following provides all you really need to know to do Amigurumi style crochet:
+The following provides all you really need to know in order to do Amigurumi style crochet:

 First, you need to know how to begin a project.
 This is usually done by creating either a slipknot or a magic circle.
 Then, you will most likely begin with a short chain or by working directly in to your circle.

 (You may run in to a chainless foundation in some patterns, which is just a way of skipping the chain and moving directly into your first row of stitches… but I have yet to run into this doing an Amigurumi pattern – but that doesn’t mean you or I won’t at some point, so I mention it here.)

 Actually, most of your Amigurumi pieces will begin with a short chain of something like two, which you then work stitches into, or it will start with a magic circle/ring that your first stitches are worked into.
 This is because the idea is to have a beginning that spirals out to form a stuffable piece like a head, body, or appendage.